-At Plexus, we use a version of this technology to power search within our Legal Gateway platform.
-However, unlike less scrupulous players, we feel marketing Legal Gateway as an ‘A.I. platform’ would be misleading to our clients.
+At Plexus, we use a version of this technology to power search within our Gateway platform.
+However, unlike less scrupulous players, we feel marketing it as an ‘A.I. platform’ would be misleading to our clients.

 So why does it A.I. work in legal search and not everywhere?

 As you might guess, it’s a lot easier for A.I. to find the words ‘smoking’ and ‘gun’, or ‘change’ and ‘control’ in vast amounts of contracts, than it is to understand how a clause is affected by special provisions and definition and how this aligns with an organisations risk tolerance.